Online Social Networks: Threats and Solutions: Conclusions

-Therefore, we recommend that online social network users not only adopt our recommendations, but also educate themselves and their loved ones about online threats which can entice users and potentially end disastrously.
-All social network users must very carefully consider what personal information is being revealed about themselves, about their friends, and about their workplace.
-Moreover, as parents, we are obligated to educate our children to be aware of potential threats and teach them not to engage with strangers either in the real world or in the cyber world.
-If a user's personal information falls into the wrong hands, it can cause a vast amount of damage, and in many cases there is no way to recapture what has been lost.
+\s{ We have outlined eight recommendations that are simple to implement for OSN users to better protect themselves (see Section~\ref{sec:recom}).
+We advise OSN users to not only adopt our recommendations but also to educate themselves and their loved ones regarding online threats.
+All social network users must consider very carefully what personal information is being revealed about themselves, about their friends, and about their workplaces.
+Users should also know that the information they post in OSNs can be cross-referenced with other data sources~\cite{krishnamurthy2013privacy} and could be used to infer their personal and intimate details.
+If a user’s personal information falls into the wrong hands, it could potentially cause a vast amount of damage, and in many cases there is no way to recapture what has been lost.}